 My mother has an incredible collection of Moth Orchids that fill her home and backyard.
 These delicate-looking orchids, also called phalaenopsis, are hardier than their dainty appearance may lead you to believe.
 They can bloom for months and live for years!
 Give them bright, indirect light.
 Water once a week until water drains out of the bottom of the pot.
 They are also incredible because they can grow in just about anything.
 Their roots do not need soil, so they can be elevated in the air, or planted in stones, or even plastered to a tree branch.
 In the living room, they make a stunning coffee table accessory.

 6. Norfolk Island Pine

 These delicate-looking pines have soft needles and need bright light and slightly moist soil to thrive.
-Don’t let them dry out or they’ll drop branches, which won’t regrow.
-First thing to keep in mind with the care of Norfolk pines is that they are not cold hardy.
-They are a tropical plant and cannot tolerate temperatures below 35 degrees F. (1 C.).
+Don’t let them dry out, or they’ll drop branches, which won’t regrow.
+The first thing to keep in mind with the care of Norfolk pines is that they are not cold-hardy.
+They are tropical plants and cannot tolerate temperatures below 35 degrees F. (1 C.).
 For many parts of the country, the Norfolk Island pine tree cannot be planted outside year-round.
 It also needs to be kept away from cold drafts.
 Small, young Norfolk Island pines are perfect for decorating mantles, tabletops, and desks.
-As this long-lived houseplant grows, it’s becomes better situated as a floor plant and can be used to fill bright corners, flank furniture (such as entertainment centers), or stand alone as a stunning focal point.
+As this long-lived houseplant grows, it becomes better situated as a floor plant and can be used to fill bright corners, flank furniture (such as entertainment centers), or stand alone as a stunning focal point.